thales-markets/thales-improvement-proposals/TIPs/TIP-56.md

 ## Simple Summary

-This TIP proposes a plan on how to execute the allocation of 250,000 OP tokens and 40,000 THALES tokens towards the Thales Marketplace traders as Pro rata Trading Incentives
+This TIP proposes a plan on how to execute the allocation of 250,000 OP tokens and 100,000 THALES tokens towards the Thales Marketplace traders as Pro rata Trading Incentives

 ## Abstract

-This TIP proposes to distribute 250,000 OP tokens towards the Thales Marketplace traders as Pro rata Trading Incentives.
-The proposal is to emit these tokens in amounts of 25,000 OP tokens and 40,000 THALES tokens per 14-day round of new markets.
+This TIP proposes to distribute 200,000 OP tokens towards the Thales Marketplace traders as Pro rata Trading Incentives.
+The proposal is to emit these tokens in amounts of 20,000 OP tokens and 100,000 THALES tokens per 14-day round of new markets.
 Proposing that each round of incentives is split between **Buy Volume** of UP, DOWN, IN and OUT  tokens.
-This effectively means that each of the 4 types of positions will be incentivised with dedicated 6,125 OP tokens per 14-day round, for a total program duration of 20 weeks (10 14-day rounds).
+This effectively means that each of the 4 types of positions will be incentivised with dedicated 5,000 OP and 2,500 THALES tokens per 14-day round, for a total program duration of 20 weeks (10 14-day rounds).

 ## Motivation